 Feet & Wound Care

-Neuropathy of the extremities and slow healing wounds increases a person’s risk for infections, complications, amputations, and hospitalizations.
-In order to reduce these risks, a person with diabetes should regularly check themselves, especially their feet, for cuts, bruises, and swelling.
+Neuropathy of the extremities and slow-healing wounds increases a person’s risk for infections, complications, amputations, and hospitalizations.
+To reduce these risks, a person with diabetes should regularly check themselves, especially their feet, for cuts, bruises, and swelling.
 In addition, it is important to keep clean, dry, and moisturized feet.

 Early Detection